philcali/oauth-helper/README.md

 ### Slack Implementation

-The slack-helper comes with an implementation of the auth manager
+The [slack-helper][1] comes with an implementation of the auth manager

 ```
 IAuthManager authManager = new SlackIntegrationImpl(ClientConfig.builder()